FormidableLabs/victory-docs/src/pages/guides/index.md

 Add interactive brushing and zooming to your charts.
 This guide explains how to use the `VictoryZoomContainer` and `VictoryBrushContainer`

 **[Themes][]**:
 Apply consistent styles across all your components.
-This guide explains how to create your own themes, and includes a playground where you can easily test your own themes.
+This guide explains how to create your own themes, and includes a playground where you can test your own themes.

 **[Tooltips][]**:
 Add interactity with tooltips.
 This guide explains how to create and customize tooltips.
 Topics include simple tooltips, voronoi tooltips, and integrating tooltips with custom events.